ARTICLES

 The Chocolate Factory and this are the only places where you can make your own original cans

-"Red Brick Sandwich" comes in a cute package
+"Red Brick Sandwich" with cute packaging

 1F: HOUSE H